Skip to content

 GET FREE ASSESSMENT

-Characteristics: Hard, water-resistant, and breathable.
-It cures through hydration (chemical reaction with water).
+• Characteristics: Extremely hard, highly water-resistant, and breathable.
+It cures through hydration (a chemical reaction with water).

-Best Use: Exterior walls, garden walls, and high-moisture areas.
-It is engineered to withstand rain, UV radiation, and impact.
+• Best Use: Exterior walls, garden retaining walls, and high-moisture areas.
+It is engineered specifically to withstand driving rain, intense UV radiation, and physical impact.

-Characteristics: Softer, smoother, and sets very quickly.
-It is not water-resistant; water will dissolve the gypsum binder over time.
+• Characteristics: Softer, smoother, and sets very quickly.
+It is not water-resistant.
+Prolonged exposure to liquid water will dissolve the gypsum binder, turning the wall back into mush.

-Best Use: Interior walls, ceilings, and decorative moldings (crown molding).
-It allows for an ultra-smooth, glass-like finish that is difficult to achieve with sand-heavy stucco.
+• Best Use: Interior walls, ceilings, and decorative architectural moldings (like crown molding).
+It allows for an ultra-smooth, glass-like "Level 5" finish that is virtually impossible to achieve with heavy exterior cement.

 This is the deciding factor for Southern California homes.

-• Stucco: Designed for the exterior envelope.
-A proper 7/8" three-coat system provides a 1-hour fire rating and acts as the primary shield against the elements.
-It is "hydrophobic enough" to shed rain while remaining permeable to water vapor.
+• Stucco: Designed to act as the exterior envelope.
+A proper 7/8" three-coat cement system provides a 1-hour fire rating and acts as the primary shield against the elements.
+It is "hydrophobic enough" to shed bulk rain while remaining vapor-permeable to let the wall breathe.

-• Plaster: Should never be exposed to the elements.
-While there are "Lime Plasters" (like Venetian Plaster) that can be used outside, standard gypsum plaster will fail if wet.
+• Plaster: Must never be exposed to the elements.
+While there are specialized "Lime Plasters" (like authentic Venetian Plaster) that can theoretically be used outside under heavy overhangs, standard gypsum plaster will instantly fail if wet.

 Fiber-Reinforced Stucco

-Modern exterior stucco mixes (like Omega or LaHabra) often include chopped fiberglass strands.
+Modern exterior stucco base coat mixes often include chopped fiberglass strands mixed right into the cement bag.

 Conclusion: Know Your Binder

-If it's outside, it must be Portland Cement based (Stucco).
-If it's inside, it's likely Gypsum based (Plaster).
-Using the right material ensures your walls don't just look good, but remain structurally sound against the moisture and movement of the California coast.
+The rule is simple: If it is outside, it must be Portland Cement based (Stucco).
+If it is inside, it is likely Gypsum based (Plaster).
+Using the right material ensures your walls don't just look beautiful, but remain structurally sound against the moisture and seismic movement of the California coast.

 Stucco vs. Plaster